willmorrison1/DART-atmos-corr/tutorials/DART-simulation/README.md

 # Read DART data

-This section outlines the output data that we are interested in: spectral transmittance and radiance for the air between the surface and camera, seen through the perspective of the camera.
+This section outlines the output data that we are interested in: spectral transmittance and radiance for the air between the surface and camera, as seen through the perspective of the [real world](../Real-world-images) camera.
 The reading of data is done using the [daRt](https://github.com/willmorrison1/daRt) package.

 ```r